greut/li3_twitteroauth/README.md

 ## More documentation

 Everything else should be part of @abraham's library.
-Find its documentation [on github](https://github.com/abraham/twitteroauth/blob/master/DOCUMENTATION).
+Find its documentation [here](https://twitteroauth.com).

 ## Notes